avabellaw/bright-times/readme.md

     * Could also fire an even when the event-cards-scroll container changes size.
 It can then check if the scrollHeight is greater than the clientHeight and then apply the hide class when necessary.
 * The event and venue management systems are under the profile navigation items.
   * This may cause confusion when the user tries to edit an event/venue directly on event/venue details.
+* Currently, confirmation emails will go to users spam mail inbox.
+It production, you would need a proper domain and mail server to send emails from.

 ### Deployment